select-8/mock-bigthief-htmlsite/README.md

  - albums or songs or both?
 7. Build a social media presence
 	- not so important for the band but they realise fans might be interested
+8. Be a reflection of the bands persona*

 *User Stories*

-As a user I want to be able to
+<p>As a user I want to be able to
  a) seemlessly navigate to the content I want
- b) seemlessly wander the site till I find something that interests me
+ b) seemlessly wander the site till I find something that interests me<p>

-Two types of users can be defined:
+<p>Two types of users can be defined:</p>

 1. I’m already a fan of the band, I have all their albums…
  - As a user I expect the site to reflect the persona of the band.